 - d.
 Official meetings of the city, schools, county or state. - e.
 The operations and meetings of any state or federal courts. - f.
 Educational institutions where public and private schools through 12th grade, colleges, and universities have implemented protections to slow the spread of COVID-19. - g.
 Places of worship. - h.
 Any and all polling places, including absentee voting and Election Day polling places, as well as all locations for processing absentee ballots and counting ballots.
 All polling places for absentee and Election Day voting shall remain open at all times. - 10.
-This ordinance shall remain in effect for a period of sixty (60) days, at which time it shall be automatically repealed unless specifically readopted for an additional period of time by the City Council.
-Any dates identified in this ordinance may be adjusted at any time within the sixty (60) day period covered by this ordinance by a resolution or ordinance of the City Council. - 11.
+This ordinance shall remain in effect until 5:00 p.m. on April 30, 2021, at which time it shall be automatically repealed unless specifically readopted for an additional period of time by the City Council.
+Any dates identified in this ordinance may be adjusted at any time until April 30, 2021 by a resolution or ordinance of the City Council. - 11.
 Enforcement Violation of this Ordinance may result in a fine, and multiple violations may result in further enforcement procedures, including legal and equitable action to enforce this Ordinance for the safety of the public. - 12.
 Until the Second Reading of this ordinance is completed, approved and published, Ordinance 21-001 shall set forth the applicable measures deemed necessary to slow the spread of Coronavirus in the City of Brookings. - 13.
 Face Masks/Face Coverings Required.
 Within the City of Brookings, all persons except those under the age of five (5) and those with a medical condition, mental health condition, or disability that makes it unreasonable for the individual to maintain a face covering, must wear a face mask/face covering in indoor businesses and indoor public places where six (6) foot social distancing cannot be achieved or maintained.
 A "face covering" or "mask" must be worn to cover the nose and mouth completely, and can include a paper or disposable face mask, a cloth mask, a scarf, a bandanna, or neckgaiter.